-How do you feel when you notice the cook or server is touching your RTE food without gloves?
+How do you feel when you notice the cook or server is touching ready to eat food without gloves?
 Glove Use Will Reduce Coronavirus!

 A turn off, isn’t it?
 It also increases the risk of transmitting disease.
 And in the time of coronavirus it is no joke.

 Imagine a dentist putting his/her hands in your mouth without using gloves.
 Would you ask him/her to put on gloves?
-When food service workers touch RTE foods without using gloves, they are literally putting their fingers into the customer’s mouth.
+When food service workers touch ready to eat foods without using gloves, they are literally putting their fingers into the customer’s mouth.
 Just like dentists, food service workers are entrusted with the public health.
-Glove use when serving RTE foods is critically important to reducing
+Glove use when serving ready to eat foods is critically important to reducing food borne illness.

 Yes, and maybe.
-It is an FDA Food Code critical violation for a food preparer or server to touch ready-to-eat foods with bare hands.
+It is an FDA Food Code critical violation for a food preparer or server to touch ready to eat foods with bare hands.
 Wearing disposable gloves meets the national standard and is considered best practice in reducing the transmission of disease.
 Unfortunately, not all states enforce this standard.
 Not all food preparers and or servers conscientiously comply.

 From the CDC report mentioned above, it might be inferred that any protective glove barrier will help.
 But not all gloves are equal.
-A topic worthy of next week’s blog post.

 As a physician for over 40 years, I know that glove use is one way of preventing transmission of disease.
 It is an expected standard when health care workers examine patients.
 It is also an expected standard and best practice when food service workers touch ready to eat food.
 Variance from that standard blemishes a food safety image.

-In reviewing our Dining Grades database of over 4 million health department scores and hundreds of thousands of violations, we have discovered national trends.
+In reviewing our Dining Grades database of over 6 million health department scores and hundreds of thousands of violations, we have discovered national trends.
 A subset of that database is the distribution of FDA Food Code top violations.

 Failure to use gloves when preparing ready to eat foods is a top trending violation.
 Attention to education about that violation reduces food borne illness risk and reduces the potential of a tarnished public food safety image.